 - Value alignment

-Let’s explore how to put these four areas together into authentic leadership practice.
+Let’s explore how to put these four areas into practice through authentic leadership characteristics.

 Work on unbiased processing